-The LFIA was established to promote, support, educate and advocate for the thousands of Latino owners, employees and entrepreneurs who are involved in every aspect of the country’s rapidly growing food industry.
-Their members include grocery chains, independent grocers, restaurateurs, food and beverage manufacturers and distributors, growers and several national brands.
+The LFIA was established to promote, support, educate and advocate for the thousands of Latino owners, employees, and entrepreneurs who are involved in every aspect of the country’s rapidly growing food industry.
+Their members include grocery chains, independent grocers, restaurateurs, food and beverage manufacturers and distributors, growers, and several national brands.

 In the official launch of the organization, it was highlighted that thanks to shifting U.S. demographics that are skewing heavily Latino, there are now more opportunities for Hispanic entrepreneurs and business owners to succeed than ever before in the food industry.

-Hispanics have become the most important demographic growth driver in the food, beverage and restaurant sectors.
+Hispanics have become the most important demographic growth driver in the food, beverage, and restaurant sectors.
 The U.S. Hispanic population is growing exponentially compared to non-Hispanics.
-With an estimated 54 million Latino men and women representing 17% of the U.S. population with buying power well over $1 trillion, it is easy to see how this consumer market has influenced the food and beverage industries in the U.S.
+With an estimated 54 million Latino men and women representing 17% of the U.S. population with buying power of well over $1 trillion, it is easy to see how this consumer market has influenced the food and beverage industries in the U.S.

 At home, the Hispanic population combined with their adherence to dining traditions is beginning to influence national consumption patterns.
 Fresh and from-scratch are the most common food forms in Hispanic meal preparation.

 Stove-top preparation dominates Hispanic meals more than non-Hispanic meals due to the types of dishes being prepared.
-Based on these numbers, it’s clear the Hispanic food industry creates wealth, employment and opportunities now and into the future.
+Based on these numbers, it’s clear the Hispanic food industry creates wealth, employment, and opportunities now and into the future.

 The Latino Food Industry Association wants to empower its members

-“To stay competitive in the burgeoning marketplace, we believe our members need be equipped with the necessary tools to compete and flourish in the food industry,” said LFIA Board member David Lizarraga.
+“To stay competitive in the burgeoning marketplace, we believe our members need to be equipped with the necessary tools to compete and flourish in the food industry,” said LFIA Board member David Lizarraga.